zigadel/glfw-zig/README.md

-# zglfw — Thin Zig Wrapper for GLFW 3.4
+# zglfw — Zig Wrapper for GLFW 3.4

 `zglfw` is a **thin, idiomatic Zig wrapper** around the C GLFW library (3.4).
 It keeps the **full power of GLFW** while giving you: